khanhhale/UpSquaredGroveIotDevKit/README.md

 Overview
 In this document, you will be taught how to set up the hardware and software as well as using different ways to connect to the Up Square Grove board.
-Then, you will be shown step by step how to build an end-to-end IoT solution using Up Square Grove IoT dev kit to connect to the Google Cloud Platform.
-Lastly, you will learn how to create charts to display sensor’s data on stackdriver dashboard.
+Then, you will be shown step by step on how to build an end-to-end IoT solution using Up Square Grove IoT dev kit with the Google Cloud Platform.
+Lastly, you will learn how to create charts to display sensor data on the stackdriver dashboard.

 Audience